nivaldomcj/pow-parallel-java/README.md

 <hr>

 ProofOfWorkRange have 6 args:
-    * Difficulty (number of zeros hash should begin with)
+- Difficulty (number of zeros hash should begin with)
-    * PreviousBlock
+- PreviousBlock
-    * MerkleRoot
+- MerkleRoot
-    * Timestamp
+- Timestamp
-    * Initial nonce (from where it should begin - inclusive)
+- Initial nonce (from where it should begin - inclusive)
-    * Final nonce (until where it should try - exclusive)
+- Final nonce (until where it should try - exclusive)

+Example of Execution of ProofOfWorkRange:

 - Command: